kamilakazikhanova/hello-world/README.md

 # hello-world
 This is my first repository!
 Hello!
-I am Kamila Kazikhanova, graduate of Nazarbayev University
+I am Kamila Kazikhanova, graduate of Nazarbayev University, nice to meet you!